Undack/ir2mqtt/README.md

 *Figure 3: The Tuya wifi IR blaster.*

-Commonly whitelabeled and resold, it can be found on aliexpress for very cheap:
+Commonly whitelabeled and resold, it can be found on aliexpress for around £5:

 - [Device 1](https://www.aliexpress.com/item/1005008188667566.html)
 - [Device 2](https://www.aliexpress.com/item/1005007588675238.html)